-Tikal in Guatemala northeast is a UNESCO World Heritage site and one of the biggest draws for travellers venturing through the country.
-Its proximity to Mexico and Belize make it an ideal stopping off point.
-The history of the location itself is incredible even for those who aren’t history buffs.
-An ancient city hidden from the outside world for centuries, the story of Tikal has ony started to come to light as excavations and research continues on this Mayan site.
-I had the pleasure of visiting Tikal during my trip through Central America and it remains one of the highlights.
+An ancient city hidden from the outside world for centuries, the story of Tikal has only just started to come to light as excavations and research continue on this Mayan site.
+I had the pleasure of visiting Tikal during my trip through Central America and it remains one of my highlights of Guatemala.

 History of Tikal

-It’s thought that the building of the oldest structures at Tikal began around 400B.C.
+It’s thought that the building of the oldest structures at Tikal began around 400 B.C.
 The site grew and became an epicentre of Pre-Colonial life until the 10th century when the Mayan culture began to collapse throughout Central America.

 The site was used for worship, farming and as a communal base for the Mayans in the region.
 The purpose of many of the structures was to please various gods – represented by figures such as jaguars, the sun, and the moon.
 Some buildings included sacrificial alters and housed royalty and artwork.
-Hieroglyphs recoded wars with opposing groups and some of the history of the people.
+Hieroglyphs recorded wars with opposing groups and some of the history of the people.

 There’s evidence that Tikal had a major impact on other sites such as El Mirador and Chichen Itza both through politics and social changes which occurred throughout the Mayan world.
 Although the reason for the eventual decline of Tikal is not completely known, many experts blame overpopulation and incursion from rival communities.

 Our guide believed that it was overpopulation which caused the collapse of Tikal.
 He described the limited agricultural advances and overhunting of animals in the region.
 With the population of the area estimated between 10,000 and 90,000, this is the most plausible explanation.
-Nonetheless this is hard to believe when you see how the jungle has swallowed up the buildings.
+Nonetheless, this is hard to believe when you see how the jungle has swallowed up the buildings.

-Tikal became more well known to the public throughout the 1970s.
+Tikal became more well-known to the public throughout the 1970s.
 This was due to both archaeological work and the use of Tikal as a backdrop to some famous movies including Star Wars and James Bond.
 Now enclosed in a national park the site is one of the most visited attractions in Guatemala.

 How to Get to Tikal

 If you are travelling solo as I was, or with friends but independently (not on an organised group tour) then you’ll need to organise travel to Tikal yourself.
 Not to worry though as it’s quite easy to arrange.
-There are three main options: either a day trip from Belize City or San Ignacio in Belize,or a day trip from nearby Flores city.
+There are three main options: either a day trip from Belize City or San Ignacio in Belize or a day trip from nearby Flores City.
 Of course, you could also combine options and travel from Belize City or San Ignacio, then overnight in Flores and do a day trip to Tikal the next day.

 If you are coming from Belize I’d recommend doing it as an overnight trip.
 You’ll be less rushed and can see both sunset and sunrise at Tikal, which are two completely different experiences.

-Belize City or San Ignacio to Tikal
+From Belize City or San Ignacio to Tikal

-If you’re travelling to Tikal from Belize or San Ignacio, the first step your trip is to get yourself to the border.
+If you’re travelling to Tikal from Belize or San Ignacio, the first step in your trip is to get yourself to the border.

 From Belize City – you’ll need to catch a public bus from San Ignacio to Benque Viejo Town Terminal, the last town before the border.
 From there you can either walk, taxi or hitchhike to the border, a taxi should cost about 10 BZD ($5 USD).
 If you plan to overnight at Flores you can catch the direct express bus service run by Fuente del Norte (Mundo Maya Travels).
-It departs froom the Marine Terminal near the swing bridge, takes roughly five hours and costs about 50 BZD ($25 USD) one way.
+It departs from the Marine Terminal near the swing bridge, takes roughly five hours and costs about £50 BZD ($25 USD) one way.

 From San Ignacio – the most convenient way to get to the border is by taxi which you can get at any taxi stop, just make sure it has ‘DCO’ on the license plate.
-It should cost about 10 BZD ($5 USD).
+It should cost about $10 BZD ($5 USD).

 Border Crossing – once at the border you’ll need to cross over into Guatemala by foot, leaving Belize by passing through Belize immigration.
-If you’ve been in Belize for more than 24 hours you’ll need to pay a 40 BZD ($20 USD) exit fee.You then need to pass through Guatemala Immigration and Customs to get your Guatemala entrance stamp, before entering Guatemala.
+If you’ve been in Belize for more than 24 hours you’ll need to pay a $40 BZD ($20 USD) exit fee.
+You then need to pass through Guatemala Immigration and Customs to get your Guatemala entrance stamp, before entering Guatemala.

-Flores to Tikal
+From Flores to Tikal

 If you’re basing yourself in Flores which is about 1.5 hours from Tikal you have two options of how to visit Tikal.
 You could book a tour organised from your accommodation or one of the small tour operators dotted around town.
 Most of these also give the option of including a guide, snacks and water etc., however they don’t generally include the entrance fee to the national park.

-Alternatively you could do the visit completely independently.
+Alternatively, you could do the visit completely independently.

-Group Tour to Tikal
+Taking a Group Tour to Tikal

 Our group set off from Flores at 4.30 am and waited with many others at the entrance to the park which opened at 6.00 am.
 We then waited a further hour to receive our entrance passes.
 At reception, there was the opportunity to buy drinks, snacks and a map of the site.